bevyengine/bevy-website/content/learn/book/storing-data/local-system-param.md

 There's one more place where the ECS can store data: on the systems themselves.
 With the help of the [`Local<T>`] system parameter, you can cache data from one run of a system to the next.

-In most cases, a [resource] is going to be more flexible, as you can read and mutate it from other systems.
+In most cases a [resource] is going to be more flexible, as you can read and mutate it from other systems.
 However, from time to time, you might want to:

-- store some system-specific state about the last value
+- Store some system-specific state about the last value.
-- maintain a cache of intermediate results to improve efficiency of computation
+- Maintain a cache of intermediate results to improve efficiency of computation.
-- avoid allocating a new large data structure each frame
+- Avoid allocating a new large data structure each frame.

 Bevy itself uses `Local` system params in two prominent places: